Accessibility statement

 Technical information about this website’s accessibility

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliances and exemptions listed below.

-Open document format
+Open document formats

 Some of our Word, Excel and PowerPoint documents are not saved in an open document format.
 This is particularly true for our agreement contractual documents.
 This fails WCAG 2.1 success criterion 4.1.2 (name, role, value).